Cyclones vs. Panthers: First Round Betting Trends, Record ATS, Home/Road Splits

 |132.9

-- Iowa State is 3-7 against the spread and 3-7 overall in its past 10 games.
+- Iowa State has a 3-7 record against the spread while going 3-7 overall over its last 10 games.

-- The Cyclones have hit the over in three of their last 10 outings.
+- Three of Cyclones' last 10 games have gone over the total.

-- Pittsburgh has a 6-4 record against the spread while going 6-4 overall over its past 10 contests.

-- The Panthers have hit the over in seven of their past 10 outings.

-- The Cyclones record 68.4 points per game, just 1.7 fewer points than the 70.1 the Panthers give up.
+- The Cyclones score 68.4 points per game, only 1.7 fewer points than the 70.1 the Panthers allow.

-- Iowa State has a 9-3 record against the spread and an 11-2 record overall when scoring more than 70.1 points.
+- When Iowa State totals more than 70.1 points, it is 9-3 against the spread and 11-2 overall.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.